shopware/shopware/src/Docs/_new/4-how-to/020-api-controller.md

 [titleEn]: <>(API controller)
+[metaDescriptionEn]: <>(This HowTo will give you a brief introduction on how to setup a custom management API controller with your plugin.)

 This HowTo will give you a brief introduction on how to setup a custom management API controller with your plugin.
 Read [here](./../3-api/10-management-api.md) for more information about the management API itself.